What Is Slapped Cheek Syndrome?

 • Give your child plenty of fluids to avoid dehydration

-• Ask your GP if any painkillers are recommended for fever or pain
+• Ask your GP if any medicine is recommended for bringing down any fever

 • Apply a mild moisturising cream to itchy skin